wanmaple/MWFrameworkForCocosLua/README.md

 # MWFramework2.0

-Game framework for cocos2d-x 3.x.
+Game framework for cocos2d-x 3.x with lua.
-It will include lua and javascript framework.